doctorfree/nvim-lazyman/markdown/lazyman.1.md

 Commands act on `NVIM_APPNAME`, override with '-N nvimdir' or '-A'

-Without arguments lazyman installs and initializes nvim-Lazyman
+Without arguments lazyman installs and initializes nvim-Lazyman or, if initialized presents an interactive menu system.

 ### EXAMPLES

+`lazyman` : installs and initializes the `Lazyman` Neovim configuration in `$HOME/.config/nvim-Lazyman/`.
+If already initialized, `lazyman` presents an interactive menu interface

 `lazyman -a` : installs and initializes the `AstroNvim` Neovim configuration in `$HOME/.config/nvim-AstroNvim/`